verhoevenv/OpenNotrium/README.md

 5. Build OpenNotrium by opening the Visual Studio solution file and doing a build.

-6. Create a new directory named 'out' under the OpenNotrium source folder.
-Copy both the executable (should be under build\Debug\OpenNotrium.exe) and the contents of runtime_files to it.
+6. Create a new directory named `out` under the OpenNotrium source folder.
+Copy both the executable (should be under `build\Debug\OpenNotrium.exe`) and the contents of `runtime_files` to it.

-7. Search the library directories for any necessary .dll files, and copy these to the new 'out' directory.
+7. Search the library directories for any necessary `.dll` files, and copy these to the new `out` directory.
 This may depend on your system, but you might want the x86 versions of:

 	* for physfs